Azure-Samples/azure-spring-apps-multi-zone/docs/springapps_svc.md

 The Spring Apps module creates your Azure Spring Apps instance inside of the virtual network.
 It also configures the config server backend for your spring apps instance.

+This is also where you define you want to use multiple zones for your Spring Apps instance.

 ```terraform
 resource "azurerm_spring_cloud_service" "asa" {
   resource_group_name = var.resource_group